‘Fortnite: Battle Royale’ Winter Update Will Require ‘Battle Pass’ To Earn Holiday-Themed Rewards

-Fornite: Battle Royale will be celebrating the holidays with a planned Thursday update on the PlayStation 4, Xbox One, and PC.
-The multiplayer shooter will start its second season and Epic Games is taking a distinctly different approach towards players receiving holiday-themed items.
+Fornite: Battle Royale will celebrate the holidays with a planned Thursday update on the PlayStation 4, Xbox One, and PC.
+The multiplayer shooter will soon start its second season, and Epic Games is taking a distinctly different approach towards players receiving holiday-themed items.

 Update 1.11 will be delivered to Fortnite: Battle Royale for all platforms Thursday morning.
-An exact time has not been announced yet but Epic Games typically brings the game’s servers down before the start of the work day on the east coast to deploy updates.
+An exact time has not been announced yet, but Epic Games typically brings the game’s servers down before the start of the workday on the east coast to deploy updates.
 This article will be updated when a maintenance window is announced.

 The update signals the start of Fortnite Battle Royale Season 2 and loads of new cosmetic loot.
 There is a catch this time, however.
 Players will need to purchase a Battle Pass upfront to be able to earn the new seasonal items.